Consciousness Science (State Space Theory)

 The Unfolding Argument

 With Selvitella and Aaron Schurger (Chapman University; INSERM-CEA, Paris), I address the unfolding argument against computational theories of consciousness.
 Doerig et al. (2019) claimed that any feedforward network can replicate the input-output mapping of a recurrent network, and therefore computational structure cannot distinguish conscious from non-conscious systems.
 We show this argument fails when plasticity and temporal dynamics are taken into account.
 Recurrent networks with plasticity generate state space structures that feedforward unfoldings cannot reproduce.
 The unfolding argument assumes away exactly the features that matter.
+(Open Access)

 Chinese Rooms

 I analyze Searle’s Chinese Room argument through the lens of SST and dynamical systems theory.
 Searle’s thought experiment conflates static symbol manipulation with the temporally extended, geometrically structured computation that SST identifies as constitutive of understanding.
 The Chinese Room, as described, lacks the recurrent dynamics and plasticity required to generate the relevant state space embeddings.
 It is not a counterexample to computational theories of mind; it is a counterexample to a theory nobody holds.
+(Open Access)

 Publications and Preprints

 - O’Reilly-Shah VN.
 Delay coordinate embedding as neuronally implemented information processing: The state space theory of consciousness.
 Journal of Consciousness Studies, 32(1-2):127-159, 2025.
+Open Access

 - O’Reilly-Shah VN.
 State space theory as a unifying framework for consciousness.
 Nonlinear Dynamics, Psychology, and Life Sciences, 2026.
-PMID: 41913525
+PubMed | Open Access

 - O’Reilly-Shah VN.
 Computational dynamic monism: Process metaphysics for the state space theory of consciousness.
-SSRN, 2025. doi:10.2139/ssrn.6042716
+2025.
+Open Access

-- O’Reilly-Shah VN, Selvitella A, Schurger A. A caveat regarding the unfolding argument: Implications of plasticity for computational theories of consciousness. bioRxiv, 2025. doi:10.1101/2025.11.04.686457
+- O’Reilly-Shah VN, Selvitella A, Schurger A. A caveat regarding the unfolding argument: Implications of plasticity.
+2025.
+Open Access